Toward Efficient Uncertainty in LLMs through Evidential Knowledge Distillation: Related Work

+Diverse methodologies for uncertainty modeling in LLMs can be categorized~\cite{xia2025survey} into Bayesian-, ensemble-, calibration-, and verbalization-based approaches.

+The first two categories belong to the family of sampling approaches and are of primary interest to our study.
+Bayesian-inspired methods treat model parameters as random variables and leverage approximate inference, e.g., via MC Dropout, Variational or Laplace approximations over weights or LoRA weights~\cite{ICLR2024_07c256a1,onal2024gaussian,NEURIPS2024_7d535754,shi2025trainingfree} to handle epistemic uncertainty.
+Ensemble-based methods, including prompt ensembles such as BayesPE~\cite{ref1-bayespe} and other perturbation-based approaches, e.g., SPUQ~\cite{gao-etal-2024-spuq}, aggregate multiple model predictions to enhance robustness and uncertainty quantification.
+Another method of this type could be the framework proposed by~\cite{10.5555/3692070.3692835} for high-fidelity uncertainty decomposition by ensembling multiple input clarifications.
+We emphasize that any of these methods can serve as an example of a computationally demanding teacher.

-Calibration and post-hoc methods are less of an interest in the context of this work as they directly adjust predicted probabilities to better reflect observed accuracy.
-Examples include temperature scaling and length-invariant normalization (e.g., UNCERTAINTY-LINE~\citep{vashurin2025uncertaintyline}).
-Verbalization-based methods use explicit linguistic signals of uncertainty produced by the model itself, effectively capturing uncertainty in tasks requiring nuanced reasoning~\citep{tao2025revisiting,xia2025survey}.
+On the other hand, calibration and post-hoc methods are outside of our scope, as they operate by directly adjusting predicted (single-pass) probabilities to better reflect observed accuracy.
+Examples there include temperature scaling and length-invariant normalization, e.g.,~\cite{vashurin2025uncertaintyline}.
+Similarly, verbalization-based methods use explicit linguistic signals of uncertainty produced by the model itself, effectively capturing uncertainty in tasks requiring nuanced reasoning, e.g.,~\cite{tao2025revisiting}.